opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-### value_count
+## value_count

-The `value_count` metric calculates the number of values that an aggregation is based on.
+The `value_count` metric is a single-value metric aggregation that calculates the number of values that an aggregation is based on.

-For example, you can use the `value_count` metric with the `avg` metric to see how many numbers the aggregation used to calculate the average value.
+The following example uses the `value_count` metric with the `avg` metric to find how many numbers the aggregation uses to calculate an average value:

 ```json
 GET kibana_sample_data_ecommerce/_search